Explore Singapore’s many shopping districts with this handy guide to some of the city’s most popular hotspots.

-After you’re done with Bugis Street, head over to the nearby Haji Lane – another shopping enclave worth visiting (and snapping pictures of so don’t forget that camera).
+After you’re done with Bugis Street, head over to the nearby Haji Lane––another shopping enclave worth visiting (and snapping pictures of, so don’t forget your camera).
 This hip little street is peppered with indie stores and lifestyle boutiques where you can get vintage clothing and cool little knick-knacks that will make perfect souvenirs for the folks back home.

 Mustafa Centre in Little India stocks just about everything, from children's toys to DVDs, gold jewellery and even television sets.
 This massive complex is open 365 days a year, 24 hours a day, seven days a week so should you feel like going value shopping at 3am, this is the place to hit.

 IMM at Jurong has over 80 outlet stores if outlet shopping is your cup of tea.
-Not only will you find mid-range brands like Billabong and Charles & Keith, but also big international labels like COACH, DKNY, and Sacoor.
+Not only will you find local brands like Charles & Keith, but also big international labels like COACH, DKNY, and Sacoor.

-There’s also quite a number of home furnishing shops for your interior design needs as well as dining options for a quick meal.
+There’s also quite a number of home furnishing shops for your interior design needs and dining options for a quick meal.

 Queensway Shopping Centre